Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Are Compressed Models Robust?

-\item \emph{Knowledge distillation}: Similar to pruning, we observe more accuracy drop in adversarial set compared to development set for distilled models.
-Consider DistilBERT performance on MNLI as an example with $1.9\%$ accuracy drop in development set compared to $8.6\%$ drop in the adversarial set.
-This can also can be validated in Table~\ref{tab:relative-robustness-distillation}, where all $\mathcal{F}_{bias}$ values are larger than $1$ depicting that all the distilled models are less robust than BERT-base.
-Another interesting observation is that distilled models, i.e., DistilBERT and MiniLM, have higher bias $\mathcal{F}_{bias}$ compared to the pre-trained models, i.e., Pretrained-l6 and Truncated-l6, as we compare their average $\mathcal{F}_{bias}$ values in Table~\ref{tab:relative-robustness-distillation}.
-This indicates that the compression process plays a significant role on the low robustness of the distilled models.
+\textbf{Knowledge Distillation}: Similar to pruning, we observe a higher accuracy drop in the OOD test set compared to the in-distribution development set for distilled models.
+Consider DistilBERT performance on MNLI as an example with $1.9\%$ accuracy drop in development set compared to $8.6\%$ drop in the OOD test set.
+This can also be validated in Table~\ref{tab:knowledge-distillation}, where all $\mathcal{F}_{bias}$ values are larger than $1$, depicting that all the distilled models are less robust than BERT-base.
+Another interesting observation is that distilled models, i.e., DistilBERT and MiniLM, have higher bias $\mathcal{F}_{bias}$ compared to the pre-trained models, i.e., Pretrained-l6 and Truncated-l6, as we compare their average $\mathcal{F}_{bias}$ values in Table~\ref{tab:knowledge-distillation}.
+This indicates that the compression process plays a significant role in the low generalizability and robustness of the distilled models.

-\item \emph{Structured pruning}: Recent studies have reported the super ticket phenomenon~\cite{liang2021super}.
-The authors observe that, when the BERT-base model is slightly pruned, the accuracy of the pruned models improve on in-distribution development set.
-However, we observe this finding not to hold for adversarial sets.
-From Table~\ref{tab:relative-robustness-structured-pruning}, we observe all the pruned models to be less robust than BERT-base, with $\mathcal{F}_{bias}$ much larger than $1$.
+\textbf{Structured Pruning}: Recent studies have reported the super ticket phenomenon~\cite{liang2021super}.
+The authors observe that, when the BERT-base model is slightly pruned, the accuracy of the pruned models improves on in-distribution development set.
+However, we observe that this finding does not hold for OOD test sets.
+From Table~\ref{tab:structured-pruning}, we observe that all pruned models are less robust than BERT-base, with $\mathcal{F}_{bias}$ much larger than $1$.